The Coarse Geometric $\ell^p$-Novikov Conjecture for Subspaces of Non-positively Curved Manifolds: Introduction

-In this paper, we prove the following result. \begin{thm} Let $\Gamma$ be a discrete metric space with bounded geometry.
-If $\Gamma$ admits a coarse embedding into a simply-connected complete Riemannian manifold of non-positive sectional curvature, then the coarse geometric $\ell^p$-Novikov conjecture holds for $\Gamma$, i.e., the index map
+In this paper, we shall prove the following result. \begin{thm} Let $\Gamma$ be a discrete metric space with bounded geometry.
+If $\Gamma$ admits a coarse embedding into a simply-connected complete Riemannian manifold of non-positive sectional curvature, then the coarse geometric $\ell^p$-Novikov conjecture holds for $\Gamma$, i.e., the assembly map